mmiv-center/Research-Information-System/README.md

 REK number | The REK number under which the data is collected.
 The REK will also contain the start and end-dates for data collection.
 Cristin.no for example can be used as a reference.
 Project start date | Start date of the projects data collection.
 Project end date | End date of the projects data collection.
-What is supposed to happen at the end of the project? | Two options are provided: "Delete data" and "Full anonymization and make data available"
+What is supposed to happen at the end of the project? | Two options are provided: "Delete data" and "Full anonymization and make data available".
+Whereas the "Delete data" option will trigger a workflow that requests confirmation and a copy of all the data stored at the end of the specified project time the "Full anonymization" option is currently undefined.
+It is not clear what full anonymization means in the context of every study (de-facing, removal of all DICOM header data, ...).

 This information is captured in a web-form and entered after manual review as a record into a REDCap project "DataTransferProjects".
 See the complete data dictionary for this project: